-Our work on the Covid-19 pandemic
+Our work on Covid-19

 Statistics have played an important role both in our understanding of the coronavirus pandemic, and our attempts to fight it.